informalsystems/interchain/security/rate-limiter.md

 }
 ```

-### Key helper functions
+### Key Helper Functions

+#### Computing the Channel Value

-The `computeChannelValue` computes the channel value of a given denom depending of whether the chain is the source of the denom or not.
+The `computeChannelValue` function computes the channel value of a given denom depending of whether the chain is the source of the denom or not.
 In this specification we are proposing one possible way of computing the channel value, but one could think of alternatives.
-This has to be thought carefully: it determines how many tokens can be sent or received for a period of time.
+Setting the channel value has to be done carefully: it determines how many tokens can be sent or received for a period of time.

 Channel value may be computed when sending or receiving tokens.
 Depending on whether the source chain is the denom source or not, we have four cases: